scionproto-contrib/jpan/doc/Design.md

 Some problems with DatagramSocket:
 - It is not possible to associate a ScionAddress or ScionSocketAddress with a Datagram.
-  This is problematic when seding a datagram, especially on the server side, because we cannot associate a path with a datagram.
+  This is problematic when sending a datagram, especially on the server side, because we cannot associate a path with a datagram.
 The Socket will have to remember **all** incoming paths so that it has a path when returning a datagram to a client.
   This may improve somewhat in future if we get reverse lookup for IP addresses -> ISD/AS;